2026 Future Leaders Award · AI Safety Innovator of the Year

 Regulatory Enforcement

 The EU AI Act imposes penalties up to €35 million or 7% of global annual turnover for non-compliance with high-risk AI requirements.
-U.S. state laws are following.
+Illinois SB 315 became the first U.S. law mandating independent third-party AI safety audits.
+California, New York, and Colorado have followed.
 There is no grace period.

 Insurance Exclusions